OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/webscraper_tutorial.md

   - ![alt_text](../static/img/webscraper5.png 'image_tooltip')

 - Click update on an existing scheduled task for reference before making a new one (have them side by side on different tabs!)

   - ![alt_text](../static/img/webscraper6.png 'image_tooltip')

+- While testing something for the first time, it's a good idea to set the interval for running the CRON job as something like every minute or every 5 minutes.
+But once you are certain it works, make sure to turn the interval back to once every 24 hours or 48 hours etc.

 ## AWS Cloudwatch